Deputy Chair of the NATO Military Committee: History

 A Chairman position was initially established without a Deputy, but as the command structure evolved and the demands on the Chairman increased, the need for a Deputy became obvious.

 The Deputy's origins come from within the structure of the International Military Staff (IMS) as the 1963 Military Committee reforms provided the Director of the IMS a vice-director who held "special responsibilities for nuclear matters."
 This office was always an American to link the United States and NATO in nuclear strategy.
 Two dynamics served as the catalyst to establish the Deputy Chairman position on the Military Committee as it reflects today: 1.
 When the Chairman was away from Brussels, using a Military Representative within the Military Committee as a substitute proved unviable due to the conflict of simultaneously representing the interests of the Military Committee at large and one's own national interests and 2. the Military Committee did not want to create additional high-ranking officer positions to resolve the first issue.
 As a solution, the Military Committee elected to eliminate the Vice Director of the IMS position and simultaneously establish a new post of Deputy Chairman of the Military Committee.
 The Deputy position would still maintain the special responsibility for nuclear matters and remain a U.S. officer as established for the Vice-Director position.
 The NAC approved the proposal on January 6, 1967, to formally establish the position of Deputy Chairman of the Military Committee.

 List

 Since the establishment of the Deputy Chairman position in 1967, there have been 9 from the Air Force, 5 from the Army, 4 from the Navy, and 2 from the Marine Corps.
-The deputy chairs have been:
+The deputy chairmen have been: